infinitypaul/findyourservive/readme.md

 git clone https://github.com/infinitypaul/findyourservive.git projectname
 ```

-2. Run The testrig.sh on your terminal/Command Prompt, This script does everything you need to run your laravel project.
+2. Run the testrig.sh file on the Project Root Folder on your terminal/Command Prompt, This script does everything you need to run your this project.
 It starts up the servers, ensures the database is booted, installs dependencies, runs database migrations, and runs database seeds.
-These services are exposed to your computer on the standard ports..
+These services are exposed to your computer on the standard ports, then you can access your website on http:localhost

 ## Troubleshooting

-- Port number might be already in use, change from `8888` to another number in your `docker-compose.yml` file.
+- Port number might be already in use, change from `80` to another number in your `docker-compose.yml` file.
 - If you have any other issues, [report them](https://github.com/infinitypaul/findyourservive/issues).

 Enjoy!